for-ashraf/for-ashraf/README.md

 Full Stack Developer | HTML | CSS | Javascript | Php | Python | Competitive Programming

 ## About :sunglasses:
-I am Graduated in Computer Science.
-I have more than 15 years of experience of web-development and teaching of computer science subjects at various levels.
-I also have more than 10 years of experience in managing IT department of the FGEIs.
+I graduated in Computer Science.
+I have more than 15 years of experience in web development and teaching computer science subjects at various levels.
+I also have more than ten (10) years of experience managing the IT department of the FGEIs.
 I am keen to learn new technologies.
-Currently, polishing my skills at Microverse.
+I am enrolled in Microverse to learn the correct way of coding.

 ## Communities :dancers:
 - FGEIs Directoragte at [IT cum Education Org](https://fgei-cg.gov.com/)